-The specific requirements for minced meat, meat preparations and mechanically separated meat are set out in Annex III, Section V of Regulation 853/2004:
+The specific requirements for minced meat, meat preparations and mechanically separated meat are set out in Section V, Annex III, Retained EU Regulation 853/2004: Minced Meat

-Minced meat is defined in paragraph 1.13 of Annex 1 of the EU hygiene Regulation (EC) 853/2004 as “boned meat that has been minced into fragments and contains less than 1 % salt”.
+Minced meat is defined in paragraph 1.13 of Annex 1 of Retained EU Regulation 853/2004 as “boned meat that has been minced into fragments and contains less than 1 % salt”.

 The hygiene requirements for the production and handling of minced meat are set out in Section V, Annex III of the same hygiene regulation, 853/2004.
 The requirements for production establishments, for raw materials, for hygiene during and after production and for labelling are all provided.